cyriacjohn/Human-Action-Recognition/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
--Make your changes and commit them (git commit -m 'Add new feature').
+- Make your changes and commit them (git commit -m 'Add new feature').
--Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
--Create a new Pull Request.
+- Create a new Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.